Brush Creek Township, Washington County, Arkansas

-Brush Creek Township is one of 37 townships in Washington County, Arkansas, USA.
+Brush Creek Township is one of 37 townships in Washington County, Arkansas.
 As of the 2010 census, its unincorporated population was 2,877.

 Geography

 According to the United States Census Bureau, Brush Creek Township covers an area of 36.96 sqmi of land and 2.08 sqmi of water for 39.04 sqmi in total area.
 Brush Creek Township gave some area up to Goshen Township in 1879.